5 Telemedicine Apps Everyone Should Know (Just in Case)

 TRY: Doctor on Demand

 It’s 2:45 in the morning.
-You wake up because your four-year-old is coughing—hard—and her forehead is burning up.
+You wake up because your four-year-old has a nagging cough and her forehead is burning up.
 You’re exhausted and worried, and you’re not sure whether to wait and see if she gets better or to head to the emergency room pronto.

 Thankfully, you don’t have to decide.
-Use the Doctor on Demand app, and you can get an educated opinion from a board-certified MD.
-The app offers 24-7 access to U.S.-licensed physicians specializing in internal medicine, pediatrics, gynecology, and more.
+You can use the Doctor on Demand app, and you can get an educated opinion from a board-certified MD.
+The app offers 24-7 access to U.S.-licensed physicians specializing in internal medicine, pediatrics, and gynecology, among other specialties.
 When you open the app, you’ll enter symptoms and any allergies, plus any medication you (or your child) are currently taking.
-Then you’ll video chat with a doctor in your area for a $40 fee.
 The doc can talk you through symptoms, prescribe meds, and refer you to a local specialist—or the ER—if she decides it’s necessary.

 YOU WANT: To Text Your Doc About a Chronic Condition

-Your tan is fading, so you’re wondering about that dark splotch remaining on your chest.
-Or your pain is better after a new medication you started, but now you’re wondering if that stomachache is a side effect.
-Don’t you wish you could have a chat with your doc without visiting the office?
+You’re wondering about some mysterious brown spots on your skin.
+Or your pain has improved after a new medication you started, but now you’re wondering if that stomachache is a side effect.
+Don’t you wish you could have a chat with your doc without leaving home?

 Enter Pingmd.
-The app allows patients to shoot concerns to their own doctors via text, video, or picture whenever they want.
+The app allows patients to send health concerns to their own doctors via text, video, or photograph whenever they want.
 Doctors then respond directly or pass the message along to a colleague or someone else in their network.
 Every “ping” is saved in your medical record for future reference.
 That means your doctor can keep an eye on your condition and let you know if you need to come in for a visit.
-The service is free for patients—but if your doctor isn’t one of the nearly 10,000 using the service, you’re out of luck for now.
+The service is free for patients—but if your doctor isn’t one of the 10,000-plus using the service, you’re out of luck for now.

 YOU WANT: Answers to Some Confounding Questions